Kristina01111000/WordPressTheme/README.md

 	To Do:
 	-> add join now sections throughout page (3 or 4) not after every section -> make one good join here block to copy/paste
-	-> make separate pages for yoga, nutrition personal growth -> to have community chats on
 	-> make calendar page
 	-> make archive page
 		-> all the old daily topics